Frequently Asked Questions about CorCare

 If I am outside NLHS, will it be mandatory to transition to CorCare or will I have my choice of solutions (including continuing to use paper)?

-Health Accord NL’s vision for digital health in the province is One Patient, One Record.
-As such, NLHS is in discussions with community clinicians (Physicians and Nurse practitioners) to participate in the full access version of CorCare.
-Discussions regarding this option, as a part of phase two implementation, are ongoing involving NLHS, the NLMA, and the Department of Health and Community Services.
+Health Accord NL’s vision for digital health in the province is ‘One Patient, One Record.’
+As such, NL Health Services is in discussions with community Clinicians (physicians and nurse practitioners) to use CorCare.
+Discussions are ongoing and involve NL Health Services, the Newfoundland and Labrador Medical Association (NLMA), and the Department of Health and Community Services.

 For specialists who use Med Access in their private community practice (ENT, psychiatry, OB/GYN, dermatology), and also use Meditech in the hospital, is the plan for those community physicians to switch from Med Access to CorCare?
 Or will physicians who work in hospitals and the community have to use both systems?